Sitecore/Sitecore.HabitatHome.Utilities/docs/readme.md

 - Creating a "master" VHD from the snapshot for use in replicating the "master"
 - Create VM from a stored VHD, complete with firewall configuration and auto-shutdown

-See the [README.md](Azure/README.md) in the Azure doc folder for a detailed description and instructions.

 #### Prerequisites

 The Prerequisites folder contains helper scripts to get a Windows environment ready for the installation of Sitecore (XP and/or XC).